notsointresting/DBATU-Inquiry-Chatbot/Team Roles and Contributions/README.md

   - Handle all documentary work related to the project.
   - Help leader to design frontend.
   - Develop and maintain project documentation including but not limited to project plans, schedules, status reports, meeting minutes, and correspondence.
+Coordinate with project team members to gather relevant information and updates for documentation purposes.